 Describe the proposed research project including significance of research and a review of relevant literature related to the proposed work.

 Describe the research framework, hypothesis, research questions, methods and procedures, potential outcomes, etc. Describe the broad design of activities to be undertaken (e.g., experimental methods and procedures).
 Proposers should address what they want to do, why they want to do it, how they plan to do it, how they will know if they succeed, and what benefits could accrue if the project is successful.
 The research activities may be based on previously established and/or innovative methods and approaches, but in either case must be well justified.
 These issues apply to both the technical aspects of the proposal and the way in which the project may make broader contributions.
 Proposers must clearly identify the accomplishments to be expected at the end of the project.
 Specific milestones must be carefully stated to aid in proposal evaluation.

-- Alignment with the Materials Genome Initiative (MGI) (Updated October 2, 2020)
+- MADE in SC Proposals Only - Alignment with the Materials Genome Initiative (MGI) (Updated December 22, 2021)

 Describe the alignment of the proposed research with the Materials Genome Initiative (MGI) and explicitly identify how the proposed research connects with the MGI approach, i.e., an iterative cycle for materials design.
 Proposals must follow MGI Implementation Framework adopted by MADE in SC to demonstrate alignment with the MGI in an iterative loop to accelerate the materials research/development/discovery process.
 The implementation requires the integration of at least two of the following three elements: